sashadatsko/Technical-Test/README.md

 # Technical-Test

-To run: make all then ./main
+To run: make all, ./main "fileToFind"